modiimedia/InsuranceSmart/content/products/auto.md

 custom_article_list: []

 ---
+**Having The Right Auto Insurance policy** can save you and your family thousands if you are ever involved in an accident while being driven by you or someone else, or if your car is damaged in a storm, vandalized or even stolen.

+We provide the minimum essential liability protection and other coverages required by laws in your state and offer a number of enhancements with extra protection for damage, emergencies road side assistance, repairs, personal property, medical payments, personal injury protection, and rental reimbursement.
+Your [**local independent agent**](https://insurance-agent.safeco.com/find-an-insurance-agency/app) can help with personal advice about product availability in your area and how much coverage is right for you.

+**Get an Online Quote**

+Whether you are a brand new homeowner or you've owned one or more homes for years, you need the right homeowners insurance to protect your investment.
+A homeowners policy doesn't just protect your home, when properly structured, it can also protect personal belongings, yourself, and your guests.
+We are here to help you understand plans available, and to structure the coverage you need at a price you can afford.

+To get a preliminary quote [**complete the form above**,](#quote)  and after your quote is delivered, a qualified agents will contact you to refine this proposal for you.

 There are new and better ways to protect cars and drivers with auto insurance.
-If you drive a sedan, hybrid, minivan, station wagon, SUV, pickup truck or anything in between, your [**local independent agent**](https://insurance-agent.safeco.com/find-an-insurance-agency/app) can provide personalized coverage that's right for you.
+If you drive a sedan, hybrid, minivan, station wagon, SUV, pickup truck or anything in between, your [**local independent agent**](/contact) can provide personalized coverage that's right for you.
 If trouble comes along, we’ll make sure you’re taken care of every step of the way.

 ## Petentem Lyrnesia et crinis atque spumisque te